Lu3520/Lu_code/README.md

 The binary root file is recommended for the local computer because it doesn't need to construct the specific environment in your local computer.

-Then, you need to source the root in the terminal to use it in the terminal.
+After finishing the download, you need to source the root in the terminal in order to use it in the terminal.
 ```shell
 $ source pathname/root/bin/thisroot.sh
 ```